zygos/wd-material/material/3-frameworks/3-rest-api/4-pair-programming.md

 - it has the Vitest setup and is ready to go, including globally available it, expect, ... imports in tests, so **there is no need to import Vitest functions (it, expect, vi…) in test files**;

 Advanced optional utility functions:
-- tests have `*Factory` utilities that produces a basic cookie-cutter object that can be used to create a new object in the database.
+- tests have `fake*` utilities that produces a basic cookie-cutter object that can be used to create a new object in the database.
 This allows us to create isolated tests that are easy to fix when our database evolves;
-- tests have `*Matcher` utilities, which has the same purpose as `*Factory` but is used for testing the shape of the server response.
+- tests have `*Matcher` utilities, which has the same purpose as `fake*` but is used for testing the shape of the server response.

 For this project, a database is provided through DI to controllers and controllers provide it to other modules.
 This means all modules needing a database instance will receive it as a parameter.
 A project with stricter DI would provide controllers with services, services with repositories, etc. However, this would be an overkill for our simple application.